-Still, organisational transformation can't happen without widespread behaviour change.
+Still, organisational transformation can only happen with widespread behaviour change.
 For example, suppose the goal of your transformation is increased revenue and stability in the marketplace.
 In that case, it should involve building a resilient salesforce that can maintain momentum, adjust to a buyer's changing needs, and perform in an elite way.

 The three sales transformation results

-Please download below our PowerPoint slides on three sales transformation results.
-Then, copy it to your PowerPoint template and go through it with colleagues, sales and decision-makers to support conversations around implementing new sales behaviours and processes.
+I've included it for you.
+Our PowerPoint slides on three sales transformation results.
+Then, could you copy it to your PowerPoint template and go through it with colleagues, sales and decision-makers to support conversations around implementing new sales behaviours and processes?

 If you're about to gear up to launch something new in your sales organisation, these PowerPoint slides will support your next steps in establishing a new sales initiative.